jarvarvarvis/dwm/help.md

 Mod + Shift + j             | Rotate the stack forwards, cycling all clients in the current tag Mod + Shift + k             | Rotate the stack backwards, cycling all clients in the current tag

+Mod + Shift + z             | Move the focused client to the master area, the previous master client is pushed on the stack

 ### Master area

 Mod + Ctrl + h              | Decrement the factor of the master area